sixxkai/pystart/README.md

 Cross-platform way to run Python in virtual environment, written in POSIX Shell with Batch Script declarations.
 Pystart combines env, venv and sudo, see the script header for details.
-It was created as a loader for Crossgui based applications.
+It was created as a loader for PopGui based applications.

 ## Tested platforms